Bloxdy/texture-packs/README.md

 }
 ```

-A skybox can one of two types, either a Earth sky box:
+A skybox can one of two types: either a Earth sky box, where the sky will be blue and there will be a sun whose properties you can modify:

 ```
 {